saramangelo/professional-portfolio/README.md

 ## Description

-This professional portfolio is a webpage rendered by utilizing HyperText Markup Language and Cascading Style Sheets.
+This professional portfolio of Sara Angelo is a webpage rendered by utilizing HyperText Markup Language and Cascading Style Sheets.

 ## Screenshot